top of page

 What is the big deal of having "fatty liver"?

 Because "fatty liver" can progress from NAFLD to NASH.
-Then the risk of liver-specific morbidity (complications) and mortality (death) increases by a factor of 50 to 80 in patients with advanced fibrosis related to NASH.
+Then the risk of liver-specific morbidity (complications) and mortality (death) increases by 50 to 80 in patients with advanced fibrosis related to NASH.
 For this reason, correctly diagnosing and staging is critical for disease monitoring and prognosis.

 Diagnosing NAFLD

-Liver biopsy is the gold standard.
-However noninvasive means include ultrasound, blood testing, ultrasound elastography, and other radiographic options, like MRI studies.
-The early diagnosis and a sense of the severity of hepatic steatosis (fatty liver) may prompt further evaluation and more aggressive management of metabolic comorbidities; such as obesity, diabetes, etc.
+A liver biopsy is the gold standard.
+However, noninvasive means include ultrasound, blood testing, ultrasound elastography, and other radiographic options, like MRI studies.
+The early diagnosis and a sense of the severity of hepatic steatosis (fatty liver) may prompt further evaluation and more aggressive management of metabolic comorbidities, such as obesity, diabetes, etc.

 Treatment of NAFLD

-The US Food and Drug Administration has not yet approved any NAFLD-specific drug treatment.
+The US Food and Drug Administration has not approved any NAFLD-specific drug treatment.
 Nor is there any therapy for the management of NASH.
-There are clinical trials ongoing.
+There are ongoing clinical trials.

 The only treatment is lifestyle interventions such as a balanced diet, weight loss, and healthy forms of regular exercise.
 Weight loss of at least 10% is the first goal.
-Studies highlight the underlying and true importance of diet in the management of fatty liver or NAFLD.
+Studies highlight the underlying and actual importance of diet in managing fatty liver or NAFLD.

 What do I do if I have NAFLD or "fatty liver"?